On this page:

 As a result, the report is easier to read and more useful as a management tool.

-The suggested abbreviations may assist you in labelling columns in your journals.
+The suggested abbreviations may assist you in labeling columns in your journals.

 |General Ledger Account||Comments|